htv2012/json-verifier/README.md

 # json-verifier

-`json-verifier` is a package which allows a tester to spot-check various values of a JSON object.
+`json-verifier` is a package which allows a test to spot-check various values of a JSON object.

 ## Installation